alphonse92/conekta-places/readme.md

 # Requeriments

 1. docker
-2. node and npm
+2. node v10.19.0 or greater
+3. npm
-3. If you dont have docker, then you will need a mongo database.
+4. If you dont have docker, then you will need a mongo database.

 # Configuration